zer0fl4g/DebugDetector/README.md

      + enums the window list and checks if given windows are found
  + FindBadDrivers
      + enums the driver list and checks if given drivers are found
- + NTYieldExecution ( by Aguila)
+ + NtYieldExecution (by Aguila)
-     + uses the NtYieldExecution API to detect if target is debugged
+     + NtYieldExecution returns STATUS_NO_YIELD_PERFORMED if there is no other thread ( e.g debugger) but often fails if the system is overloaded and doesn´t allow a switch (not a good method)
+ + CheckHeapMemory
+     + allocs memory in the heap and checks if FEEEABABABABABABABAB (exists only on debug mode as overflow detection) is there